dinnenylab/BrassicaceaeGRN/README.md

 genomic_regions_collapse_overlaps.py ABRE_in_At.sorted.txt 1 temp.At
 grep -vP "\t0$" temp.At > ABRE_in_At.sorted.collapsed.txt
 ```
-- Third, we marked all ACGTs that constitute a part of an ABRE, as follows:
+- Third, we marked all ACGTs that constitute the core of an ABRE, as follows:
 ```
 genomic_regions_mark_overlaps.py ABRE_in_At.sorted.collapsed.txt 1 \
                   ACGT_in_At.txt ACGT_in_At.ABRE_marked.txt
 awk '{print "ACGT_"$1":"$2"-"$3"="$5"\t"$1"\t"$2"\t"$3}' ACGT_in_At.ABRE_marked.txt \
                   | sed "s/=_na_//g" > ACGT_in_At.ABRE_marked.uID.txt
 ```
-- Finally, we marked ABFs-binding peak positions whether they coincide with an ACGT or ABRE:
+- Finally, we marked ABFs-binding peak positions that coincide with an ACGT or an ABRE:
 ```
 genomic_regions_mark_overlaps.py -r ACGT_in_At.ABRE_marked.uID.txt 1 \
                   Peaks_in_At.bed Peaks_in_At.ACGT-ABRE_marked.bed
 ```

 #### 2.2 Counting ABFs-binding DAP-seq peak positions adjacent to a gene model
-- We identified genomic regions adjacent to gene models, as 5' distal (5pD), 5' proximal (5pP), exons, introns, 3' proximal (3pP), and 3' distal.
+- We identified genomic regions adjacent to gene models, as 5' distal (5pD), 5' proximal (5pP), exons, introns, 3' proximal (3pP), and 3' distal (see `genomic_region_annotate.py -h` for details).
 Exons and introns can be combined to gene body (gCDS):
 ```
 count_chrom_sizes.py At.genome.fa At.genome.chr.list
 genomic_regions_annotate.py At.gtf At.genome.chr.list At.genomicRegions.list
 ```
-- To ABFs-binding peak positions, we added whether they appear adjacent to a gene model:
+- To ABFs-binding peak positions, we added they occured in a genomic region adjacent to a gene model:
 ```
 genomic_regions_mark_overlaps.py At.genomicRegions.list 1 \
                   Peaks_in_At.ACGT-ABRE_marked.bed Peaks_in_At.annotated.bed
 ```
-*Note: a peak position can appear in multiple genomic regions of closely located neighboring genes.
+*Note: a peak position may appear in multiple genomic regions of closely located neighboring genes.
 In this case, all overlaps associated with all neighboring genes are reported separately.
 The resulting annotation was used to identify all ABFs-binding events occuring adjacent to each gene.